cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Envelope Structure {#envelope-structure}

-A client `Envelope` is constructed independently from the `EnvelopeMode`, but offers an `InnerEnvelope` entry that modes can use as they see fit.
+A client `Envelope` is constructed independently of the `EnvelopeMode`, but offers an `InnerEnvelope` entry whose structure is determined by the mode.
+Future modes MAY introduce alternate `InnerEnvelope` contents.
 `Envelope` is constructed as follows:

 ~~~